Boot-Error/nitd_firewall_login/README.md

 # Automatic Firewall Login

-A bash script to login NITD's firewall for internet access
+A bash script to login NITD's firewall for internet access.

 ## Install